 Tongue jack must be properly secured in the travel position before moving the trailer (see image below).
-Simplifies coupling and uncoupling to a vehicle.
+Tongue jack simplifies coupling and uncoupling to a vehicle.
 Swivel wheel enables easy trailer movement by hand.
 Jack easily clamps to tongue and pivots up for travel.